 I went to Oxford on a Marshall Scholarship where I studied at Christ Church College and earned a second BA in PPE (philosophy, politics and economics).

 After a 10-year stint at the Wall Street Journal, I am now a senior editor at PEOPLE magazine, where I run and edit stories on breaking news (Haiti earthquake, Hurricane Sandy), medical, "heroes among us"—inspiring stories of people who help others—and the British royals.
 I was the senior editor who ran our coverage of the royal wedding of Prince William and Kate Middleton.
-[This interview was conducted in November 2012.
-Nancy Jeffrey resigned from PEOPLE magazine in April 2015 to take up a position with Edelman.
-At her farewell, her colleagues at PEOPLE presented her with her own cover.]

 My experience as a Princeton philosophy major taught me to think clearly, argue persuasively and write clearly.
 It's a wonderful foundation for a career in journalism, law, business and any other number of fields.
 And in concerning itself directly and indirectly with history, science, art, psychology and other disciplines, it's a simply great basis for an appreciation of and ability to explore other disciplines as an educated adult in the modern world.